 Here's what that means.

 Let's say you squat 200 lbs for 8 reps.
-With the right supplement, you might be able to get an extra rep with the same weight.
+With the right recommended pre-workout for pumping, you might be able to get an extra rep with the same weight.
 Or you might be able to add another 5 to 10 lbs to the bar.

 Can You Take a Pre-workout Every Day?